mindsmiths/docs/docs/Quickstart/connecting-to-the-outside.md

 ```

 :::note
-Remember, you should name your file according to your agent's name.
-You should change name "Nola" wherever you see it, and put the name you have chosen for your agent.
+Remember, you should name your directory according to your agent's name.
+In general, you should change the name "Nola" wherever you see it, and put the name you have chosen for your agent.
 :::

 There's a lot going on, but let's break it down.
 There are two basic types of conditions we use in the ```when``` part: